 Learning when to use them, along with some best practices, will ensure your next big announcement makes an impact.

-The Difference Between Press Releases and News Releases
+The Difference Between Press Release and News Release

 Press releases are formal announcements issued by organizations, companies, government agencies, and individuals to the news media.
 They share newsworthy information about an event, product launch, milestone, or other significant development.
 They are written like news articles and provide all the necessary details to help reporters cover the story accurately.